Aliases for ATP5EP2 Gene

 GeneCards Summary for ATP5EP2 Gene

 ATP5EP2 (ATP Synthase, H+ Transporting, Mitochondrial F1 Complex, Epsilon Subunit Pseudogene 2) is a Pseudogene.
-Among its related pathways are purine nucleotide salvage and purine nucleotide salvage.
-GO annotations related to this gene include proton-transporting ATPase activity, rotational mechanism and proton-transporting ATP synthase activity, rotational mechanism.
+Among its related pathways are purine nucleotides de novo biosynthesis.
+GO annotations related to this gene include ATPase activity and proton-transporting ATP synthase activity, rotational mechanism.
 An important paralog of this gene is ATP5E.